6 Anki Decks That All Medical Students Need to Use

 If you are in a rush then here is a quick summary of everything I talk about.

 Here is a list of the Anki decks which I mention in this article and a summary of what they are:

 - AnKing Step 1 & 2 – The perfect deck for US students studying for the USMLE.
-However, even if you live in another country you can still benefit from this deck.
-It covers all the bases for you to get a solid grasp of medicine.
+However, you can still benefit from this deck even if you live in another country.
+It covers all the bases for a solid grasp of medicine.

 - Rubyfinals – Made for UK Medical Schools, this set of Anki decks is a conversion of the original Flashfinals Anki decks.